sktime/sktime/docs/source/get_involved/governance.rst

 Tenure also ends automatically when a CC member's tenure as core developer ends, e.g., through resignation or inactivity.

-CC membership ends automatically after a person has been in this role for 2 calendar years.
+CC membership ends automatically after a person has been in this role for 2 years.
 If the person would like to continue the membership of CC, a new nomination vote has to happen following the procedure as for nomination of a new CC member.
 The vote can be requested by the affected CC member or by any core developer.

 Communications